 Take a hint from a fellow herb gardener who grows aggressive herbs like mint.
 Remove the bottom or drill holes in the bottom of an inexpensive plastic pot and bury the pot with your invasive plant inside, sinking it so that the rim of the pot is level with the ground.
 The sides of the buried pot can slow down the spread of plants underground.

 Create a border

-Some of the less aggressive rhizome producing plants, like hardy geraniums, could simply be slowed down by created a border around the plant.
+Some of the less aggressive rhizome-producing plants, like hardy geraniums, could simply be slowed down by creating a border around the plant.
 Using inexpensive plastic landscape edging or something more decorative like brick.

 Spray the foliage